 GUIDELINES FOR EDUCATORS

-Hidden Pages is an original, educational WebQuest that introduces understudied narratives of the Roma, disabled, homosexual, political, and Jewish victims of Nazism.
+Hidden Pages is an original, educational WebQuest that introduces understudied narratives of the Roma, disabled, homosexual, political, African, and Jewish victims of Nazism.
 While the WebQuest is a stand-alone educational experience, it is intended to address the history within the historical novel Train.

 Hidden Pages is recommended for people ages 13 and up.
 The WebQuest is suitable for the general public, students in middle schools and high schools, communities. young people in religious school, and youth centers.